|Price||$300 List||$300 List|

 The Mooka and the BELLA did quite a bit better than the Omega at juicing carrots, yielding about 20 mL more juice, while the Aicok did about the same.

 The Omega, the Aicok, and the BELLA all yielded about the same amount of beet juice, which was slightly below average.
 The Mooka did much worse, producing one of the smallest amounts of beet juice of the entire group.
-A similar pattern emerged for the sweet potato test, though it was the BELLA that had practically the lowest yield of the entire group, with the Omega, Mooka, and the Aicok all producing an average to slightly below-average amount of juice.
+A similar pattern emerged for the sweet potato test.
+However, it was the BELLA that had practically the lowest yield of the entire group, with the Omega, Mooka, and the Aicok all producing an average to slightly below-average amount of juice.

 Earning one of the lowest scores of the entire group when it came to hard produce, the Tribest Slowstar delivered a thoroughly disappointing performance that earned it a 2 out of 10.
 It only yielded 80 mL of carrot juice in our assessment and didn't do much better with sweet potatoes.
 It also yielded the least amount of beet juice out of any product we have tried so far, only generating 130 mL of liquid with a non-trivial amount of foam and pulp.